SI-Gen/jportal2/docs/Tutorials/creating-our-first-table-definition.md

 Indenting and spacing generally doesn't matter, but try to indent to keep your code readable.

+!!! warning
-**!!!NOTE!!!:** There is unfortunately one gotcha (bug) in JPortal2, you do need to have an empty line at the end of your SI file.
+    There is unfortunately one gotcha (bug) in JPortal2, you do need to have an empty line at the end of your SI file.
 This is a side-effect of how our parser works, and seems to be an elusive bug to fix.
 So for now, just remember to leave an empty line at the end of your SI file.